qdrant/landing_page/qdrant-landing/content/articles/metric-learning-tips.md

 I suggest trying similar approaches in your tasks - it might be matching similar texts, images, or audio data.
 With the existing variety of pre-trained neural networks and a vector search engine, it is easy to build your metric learning-based application.

-Subscribe to my [telegram channel](https://t.me/neural_network_engineering), where I talk about neural networks engineering, publish other examples of metric learning and neural search applications.